 How to Average Negative and Positive Numbers in Excel

-Averaging a collection of data that contains positive and negative numbers depends wholly upon the requirement of the Excel user’s job.
-So, for that reason, we have created a column in Excel with positive and negative numbers like Water Height from the Average Depth of a River in columns C4:C11.
-Also, we have a Date column in column B4:B11 and a Flooding Condition column in column D4:D11 related to the water height of that particular river.
+We have created a column in Excel with positive and negative numbers like Water Height from the Average Depth of a River in the range C4:C11.
+We have a Date column in range B4:B11 and a Flooding Condition column in range D4:D11 related to the water height of that particular river.

 Sample Data: How to AVERAGE Negative and Positive Numbers in Excel

-• First of all, the AVERAGE Change in Water Height is found by using the following formula in Excel:
+• The Average Change in Water Height is found by using the following formula.

 =AVERAGE(C5:C13)

-• Cells C5:C13 has positive and negative numbers.
+• Range C5:C13 has positive and negative numbers.

 • The AVERAGE function will add the positive and negative numbers and divide them by the available numbers of water height data in this case the number is 9.